ReachableCEO/ReachableCEOFulltimeResume/output/CharlesNWybleResume.md

 [ [Github Profile](https://github.com/reachableceo) ] .  [ [Linkedin Profile](https://www.linkedin.com/in/charles-wyble-412007337) ] . [ reachableceo@reachableceo.com ] . [ 818 280 7059 ] . [ Austin TX / Raleigh NC / Remote ]

+## Highlights from my 22 year IT career
+- Developed and implemented a process to switch thousands of desktops providing digital signage functionality from Fedora to Debian in a completely automated fashion using a custom initrd.
+- Developed and implemented an internal private cloud orchestration and provisioning system for a hardware development engineering team that handled the entire provisioning lifecycle for physical and virtual systems.
+- Developed and implemented standardized language and procedures and incident investigation automation for a large technical support organization with high turnover.
+- Developed and implemented an automated order status and payment handling interactive voice response application using Angel.ccm with a backend web service returning Voice XML.
+This allows call center personnel to focus on revenue generating opportunities instead of administrative matters.
+- Provided technician support to a team of electrical engineers building the power system for the radar of FrankenSAM in Ukraine.
+Handled high / low voltage wiring and plumbing and documentation of those systems.
+- Provided root cause analysis , mitigation and remediation of security breaches by advanced persistent threat actors at high value targets.
+- Project managed a successful brand new data center build from bare dirt to serving content in 86 days.
+Oversaw 8 billion dollars of capital deployment.
+- Led and consulted tier 1 payment compliance industry (PCI) implementations for some of the worlds largest brands (including at a payment processor).\pagebreak

 ## Employment History

 **CDK Global** |  Senior System Engineer |  July 2024 - October 2024